KCET 2026 Eligibility Criteria - Check Age Limit, Marks Required, No of Attempts, Important Factor

 Domicile Rule 5E

-• In the case of a candidate who is a son or daughter of defence personnel who has worked continuously in Karnataka for a minimum period of one year in Karnataka during the Two years of study of candidates in PUC / 11th and 12th Standard course.
+• In the case of a student who is a son or daughter of defence personnel who has worked continuously in Karnataka for a minimum period of one year in Karnataka during the two years of study of candidates in the PUC / 11th and 12th standard courses.

 No